DocRog-maker/OneStopShop/README.md

+Demo project that relates to videos and blogs for using WebViewer to create a DOCX tmaplate, populate it, allow users to annotate the PDF, then digitally sign the PDF.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.